Karen-1403/ZGate-Secure-Pipeline-Architecture/README.md

 A multi-layered Zero Trust database access pipeline

 ## Overview
-**ZGate** is a Zero Trust database access proxy designed for secure, controlled, and observable access to databases in modern cloud environments.
+**ZGate** is a Zero Trust database access proxy designed for secure, controlled, and observable access to databases.

 It applies the Zero Trust principle: